spine/spine.site/app/views/docs/app.md

 ##Building your application

-You can also use Hem to build your application.
-This will serialize all your JavaScript/CoffeeScript to one file (`./public/application.js`), and all your CSS/Stylus (`./public/application.css`).
+You can also use Hem to test and build your application.
+This will serialize all your JavaScript/CoffeeScript to one file (`./public/application.js`), all your CSS/Stylus to (`./public/application.css`).
 You'll need to do this before pushing your site to a remote server, so it can be served statically.

+    hem test

+By default hem test expects the headless browser Phantom to be installed for running tests against but you can configure this to use others as well.

+Testing in this way will build your CSS and JS and run the tests against those.

+Assuming tests pass you would be able to commit it to your source controll and deploy

+If you're feeling lucky or if you ran your tests in the browser while `hem server` was going you can go straight to

     hem build